-Sunny Soltani is a partner and a founding member of the firm.
-She serves as the City Attorney to the City of Carson and is General Counsel to Carson Successor Agency and Housing Authority.
-Sunny specializes in land use, environmental law, rent control, property acquisition and regulatory takings.
-Her litigation victories include 7 significant published opinions, dismissal of two lawsuits saving a city client $110 Million, and a jury trial involving 21 consolidated cases on the cleanup of a former oil field, saving that client $18 Million.
-She serves several clients in an advisory role on all public law matters.
-Sunny also assists her clients in legislation solutions.
+Sunny Soltani is a senior partner and a founding member of the Firm.
+Sunny serves as the first female City Attorney to the City of Carson and is General Counsel to Carson Successor Agency, Carson Housing Authority, and the Carson Reclamation Authority.
+Her litigation victories include eight significant published opinions, arguing before the California Supreme Court, appearing in the United States Supreme Court, dismissal of two lawsuits saving a city client $110 million, a jury trial involving right to take challenges and 21 consolidated cases on the cleanup of a former oil field (saving that client $18 million), and most recently a victory preserving rent control for low-income residents in California.
+She serves her clients in an advisory role on all public law matters.
+Sunny also assists her clients in legislative solutions.

 Sunny graduated from Loyola Law School, magna cum laude, in 2000 where she was inducted into the Order of the Coif.
 Sunny received two B.A.’s with honors and great distinction from University of California Los Angeles in 1997.
 In 1999, Sunny clerked for the Honorable Stephen Reinhardt in United States Court of Appeals, Ninth Circuit.